nwhobart/bfjira/README.md

-# BFJira - Branch Management with JIRA Integration
+# bfjira - Branch Management with JIRA Integration

-BFJira is a command-line utility that simplifies the process of creating Git branches based on JIRA ticket information.
+bfjira (branch from Jira) is a command-line utility that simplifies the process of creating Git branches based on JIRA ticket information.
 It ensures that branch names are consistent and informative by incorporating the issue type and summary from the JIRA ticket.

 ## Installation

-The recommended way to install BFJira is via `pip` from PyPI:
+The recommended way to install bfjira is via `pip` from PyPI:

 ```bash
 pip install bfjira